 - Maximize available discounts by combining all your insurance needs for your household with one insurance broker

-A: In order to obtain an accurate quotation for the cost of your auto insurance you will need to provide your insurance broker with:
+In order to obtain an accurate quotation for the cost of your auto insurance, you will need to provide your insurance broker with the following:

 - The full address of your residence including postal code